 You may be wondering what a proper handgrip connects with swinging a baseball bat well.
 Here are some things that proper bat handling affects:

-- It makes your whole body feel more relaxed.
+- Makes your whole body feel more relaxed.

-- It increases your swing speed and helps bring your bat through the strike zone quickly.
+- Increases your swing speed and helps bring your bat through the strike zone quickly.

-- It helps your bat be in a proper position at contact.
+- Helps your bat be in a proper position at contact.

 - Bat movement: when your hands are positioned properly on your bat, you will quickly hit balls up and down in the strike zone.

-- It helps your hands make adjustments in the best possible position if fooled on the pitch.
+- Helps your hands make adjustments in the best possible position if fooled on the pitch.

 So you see, a proper handgrip is very important to your performance when batting than people give it credit.

-step five keep it light in your fingers as much as possible.
-Your grip automatically tightens until the bat grip is at is strongest as the swing progresses.
+- Keep it light in your fingers as much as possible.
+Your grip automatically tightens until the bat grip is at its strongest as the swing progresses.